 Answer 2(b): I have written, on more than one occasion, that the wording used by Moses to describe Eve’s creation perfectly describes the science necessary for God to have accomplished the creation of a woman from out of a man.
 These writings can be found here, here, and here.
 This fact alone provides a strong case that the Bible account of Eve’s creation from Adam’s biological material is an accurate historical and literal interpretation.

 Answer 2(d): It is a Dogma (infallibly defined Truth that can never be changed) of the Church that Original sin is passed down to succeeding generations via inheritance (i.e., parents salt/dust of DNA).
 It is logical to assume the opposite is also true.
 Had Adam not sinned, original innocence would have also been passed down via generation.
 In order for Eve to have been a helper fit for Adam, she, too, would have to possess original innocence, which would have been the case if she were “taken out of man” prior to the fall (see also Answer 2c).

 Answer 2(e): If Eve were not taken out of Adam, then all the passages listed in Answers (1c) and (2c) above, would be false.
-Also false, would be Genesis 3:20.
-It reads, “The man called his wife's name Eve, because she was the mother of all living.”
+Also false, would be Genesis 3:20 where it reads, “The man called his wife's name Eve, because she was the mother of all living.”
 Taken alone, alternate meanings for this passage could be entertained.
-However, when taking into consideration those previously cited passages, I don’t see how an alternate understanding could be possible.
+However, when taking into consideration the previously cited passages, I don’t see how an alternate understanding could be possible.

 Answer 2(f): St. Paul writes “For he who sanctifies and those who are sanctified have all one origin” (Hebrews 2:11).
 Paul is telling us, Jesus (who is sinless), together with all those who have sinned, come from one origin, which is Adam.
 Obviously, Eve sinned and was in need of sanctification.
 Therefore, Eve also comes from that same “one origin” … Adam.